-However there are rare occasions where they do something that is pretty awesome and/or exciting and that actually makes our lives easier.
+However, there are rare occasions when they do something that is pretty awesome and/or exciting and that actually makes our lives easier.
 These occasions are worth celebrating, talking about, writing about and overall obsessing over due to the fact they are so completely unexpected.
-The problem is that they are STILL poorly communicated and normal plebs who don’t devote 90% of their day to reading about social media (Ok so maybe 10% reading about it and 80% chatting on facebook) tend to miss the boat.
+The problem is that they are STILL poorly communicated, and normal plebs who don’t devote 90% of their day to reading about social media (OK, so maybe 10% reading about it and 80% chatting on Facebook) tend to miss the boat.

-Anyway, because of the evil part, he decided he wanted to try and mess with these people and at the same time make it difficult for others to capitalise on his creation without putting in some serious time and effort.
+Anyway, because of the evil part, he decided he wanted to try and mess with these people and at the same time, make it difficult for others to capitalize on his creation without putting in some serious time and effort.
 This is where he came up with the creation of FBML, a coding language that developers were required to learn if they wished to do anything on HIS network.
-It was a pain in the arse and led to nobody doing much of anything, other than whingeing.
+It was a pain in the arse and led to nobody doing much of anything other than whingeing.

 NOW here is how you do it:

-2. Choose whether you want to have a ‘reveal’ tab – this means that the people who visit your page who have not already liked your page will see a different tab to those who have.
-For example see the two tabs below – the first is the reveal tab for people who have not liked the social skinny facebook page, and the second is what those who have liked it will see:
+2. Choose whether you want to have a ‘reveal’ tab – this means that the people who visit your page who have not already liked your page will see a different tab from those who have.
+For example, see the two tabs below – the first is the reveal tab for people who have not liked the social skinny Facebook page, and the second is what those who have liked it will see:

 I recommend that you do a reveal tab because here you can stick a big fat reminder for people to like your page (as above).

 3. Create the images for your tab/s.
 If you don’t have Photoshop or anything else appropriate, try http://pixlr.com/.
 The image must be 520 pixels wide, but you can do however long you like – I did 600 pixels for my wonderful creations.
 Make sure you remind people to like your page!
 You can either design the one tab that everyone will see or design two – one for people who aren’t your fans and one for people who are.